 - Best Razors For Shaving Head Aside From A Straight Razor

-Enjoying the festivities of St. Patrick’s Day goes beyond indulging your inner leprechaun.
-This day could also be an excellent opportunity to give back to charity, but this time, by shaving off your hair to help raise funds for cancer research and treatment.
+Enjoying the festivities of St. Patrick’s Day goes beyond indulging your inner leprechaun.1 This day could also be an excellent opportunity to give back to charity, but this time, by shaving off your hair to help raise funds for cancer research and treatment.

 Worried about going hairless on your head?
 Don’t worry, it may take time, but it will certainly grow back.
 Plus, there are some benefits to shaving heads you will undoubtedly enjoy!

 One perk would be boosting the public’s perception of your personality.
 According to research, people view bald men as more dominant, taller, and stronger than men with hair.
-So if you’re looking to build up your credibility, shaving your head is the way to go.
+So if you’re looking to build up your credibility, shaving your head is the way to go.3

 Best Razors for Shaving Head Aside From A Straight Razor

 Here’s how to shave your head with the best razors: